ericakfranz/frontend-dashicons/tags/1.0.1/readme.txt

 Contributors: ericakfranz
 Tags: dashicons
 Requires at least: 3.8
-Tested up to: 6.0.1
+Tested up to: 4.8.1
-Stable tag: 1.0.2
+Stable tag: trunk
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Load the [Dashicons icon font](https://developer.wordpress.org/resource/dashicons/) on the front-end of your site.
+Load the Dashicons icon font on the front-end of your site.

 == Description ==
 Easily load the Dashicons icon font on the front-end of your site.
 If you've ever wanted to use this snazzy little icon font but your active theme doesn't load it on the front-end of your site for you, this plugin is here to save the day!